RahafJaadan/Experience-and-salary/README.md

   lab

 ## Results
-• Visualizations of current salary distribution and recommendations based on experience analysis.
+*Visualizations of current salary distribution and recommendations based on experience analysis.

 ## Future Work
-• Add predictive modeling for future salaries.
+*Add predictive modeling for future salaries.
-• Enhance visualizations.
+*Enhance visualizations.
-• Expand the dataset to include more criteria.
+*Expand the dataset to include more criteria.